Connecticut Bar Examining Committee|

 1. What time

-should I report to the Museum of Connecticut
+should I report to the Supreme Court Building?

 PLEASE NOTE: If you do not arrive in time to be checked in prior to the ceremony, then you may not be able to participate in the ceremony and, therefore, would not be admitted to practice law on that date.